Bellier-Baptiste/ESEO_RailwaySimulateurv2/doc/v3/documentation/guides/unfinished_functionalities_WOO_PFE.md

 moment.
 But even with a new functioning, few adaptation of this solution will be needed.

+### 5. Concurrency use

+#### 5.1.
+Introduction

+This part of the document describes the concurrency use in the project.

+Currently, the concurrency is not used in the project.
+But, the concurrency could be used in the project to improve the performance of the simulation.

+#### 5.2.
+Concurrency use

+The concurrency could be used in the project to improve the performance of the simulation.
+In fact, the simulation is a succession of events.
+Each event is executed one after the other.
+But, some events could be executed at the same time.
+Therefore, the concurrency could be used to execute these events at the same time.

+GO is a language that is well adapted to the concurrency.
+Therefore, this language have been chosen for this project.
+However, the first version of the simulation has been done without it.

+The part that need to be adapted to use the concurrency is the management of the train events.

+For example, during tests, two simulation were launched with the same amount of passengers.
+The only thing that differ between the two simulations was the number of lines.
+The simulations were parameterized to have 4 trains per line.
+In the first simulation (with 2 line, so 8 trains), it took around 1 minute.
+In the second simulation (with 50 lines, so 200 trains), it took around 30 minutes.

+#### 5.3.
+Conclusion

+Currently, the concurrency is not used in the project.
+But, the concurrency could and should be used in the project to improve the performance of the simulation.

+This part might be the most difficult one to do.
+But, it is also the one that will have the most impact on the performance of the simulation.
+Therefore, it is recommended to do it as soon as possible.

 ### 6. Licences

 #### 6.1.
 Introduction